linuxontheweb/LOTW/README.md

 configuration ethos into the modern web platform.
 The desktop environment is
 minimal: the only visible UI element (other than the desktop) is the taskbar (where minimized windows go).
-It is essential that everything can be accomplished via the keyboard (e.g. resizing windows and changing icon locations).
+It is essential that everything can be accomplished via the keyboard (e.g. resizing windows and moving icons around).

 ### Your files are locally stored